chainorders/upwood/m5-planning/Warp.md

 **General Rules:**
 - Use postsale_token_contract_address as bond identifier (immutable, unique, idempotent)
 - Keep blockchain and API concerns clearly separated
+- **Blockchain State Optimization**: Avoid including timestamp fields (created_at, updated_at) in smart contract structs unless specifically required for business logic.
+These fields increase blockchain state size and storage costs.
+Use blockchain transaction timestamps or block information when temporal data is needed.

 **EDIT CONSISTENCY RULE**